philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/css.md

 a website.
 Whereas the HTML is the meaning or content, the style sheet is the presentation of that document.

+The "look and feel" of a website or piece of software describes its appearance.
+People may use this term to discuss how a website looks and how it feels to navigate it.
+The term can be used for any interface, but it is often used in describing websites.

 ## Where to put CSS
 There are three ways to apply CSS to HTML:
 * Inline